Maritime sightseeing in Hamburg

-In times before (and after?)
-Corona, up to 70,000 people visited the Hamburg fish market every Sunday between 6 and 10 am.
+Up to 70,000 people visit the Hamburg fish market every Sunday morning between 6 and 10 am.
+Yes, am!

 Once a terminal for commuters to the shipyards south of the Elbe, the Landungsbrücken are now the starting point for harbor ferries and tours.

-In two decades, this port area – which has hardly been used since the introduction of containers – has become Hamburg’s most modern district: HafenCity.
+In two decades, the port area – which has hardly been used since the introduction of containers – has become Hamburg’s most modern district: HafenCity.